 Mirrorless cameras have emerged as a top choice for street photographers.
 They’re generally smaller and lighter than DSLRs, promoting discreet shooting and extended comfort.
 Their electronic viewfinders (EVFs) offer real-time exposure previews, a significant advantage in fast-paced scenarios, and many boast incredibly quick and accurate autofocus systems.
 While battery life can be shorter and ergonomics might not suit everyone, their excellent image quality and growing lens selection, particularly models like the Fujifilm X-T and X-Pro series, the Sony Alpha a6000 series, the cult-classic Ricoh GR III/IIIx, and Olympus OM-D E-M5/E-M10 series, make them a compelling option.

 DSLRs remain viable workhorses, known for their robust build, superior battery life, and comfortable ergonomics, especially for those with larger hands.
 Their optical viewfinders (OVFs) provide a clear, lag-free view, preferred by some.
-While typically bulkier and heavier than mirrorless cameras, their vast lens ecosystems and dependable performance (seen in models like the Nikon D3500/D5600/D7500 and Canon Rebel series) still make them relevant.
+While typically bulkier and heavier than mirrorless cameras, their vast lens ecosystems and dependable performance still make them relevant.
+I shoot a lot with canon 5D and R5

 Key Considerations Before You Buy